A Robin-Neumann Scheme with Quasi-Newton Acceleration for Partitioned Fluid-Structure Interaction: Introduction

-Both interface quasi-Newton methods and the Robin-Neumann scheme are preferable to the plain Dirichlet-Neumann approach in certain, slightly different aspects; but to the best of the authors' knowledge, the two approaches have never been combined.
-Consequently, this work proposes a novel Robin-Neumann scheme with quasi-Newton acceleration that merges the strengths of both approaches.
-In particular, it provides a straightforward way of benefiting from the effectiveness of IQN methods for FSI simulations with fully-enclosed incompressible fluids, for which the Dirichlet-Neumann scheme is inapplicable.
-Beyond that, its potential performance gain over the Dirichlet-Neumann scheme for non-enclosed cases is investigated.\\
+Both interface quasi-Newton methods and the Robin-Neumann scheme are preferable to the plain Dirichlet-Neumann approach in slightly different aspects; but to the best of the authors' knowledge, the two approaches have never been combined.
+This work proposes a novel Robin-Neumann scheme with quasi-Newton acceleration that merges the strengths of both approaches.
+In particular, it allows to benefit from IQN methods for FSI simulations with fully-enclosed incompressible fluids, for which the Dirichlet-Neumann scheme is inapplicable.
+Interestingly, the proposed strategy not only improves the Robin-Neumann scheme's stability and convergence, but also substantially reduces the dependency on the Robin parameter.
+Beyond that, its potential performance gain over the Dirichlet-Neumann scheme with IQN update for non-enclosed cases is demonstrated.